 Without knowing your BMR, it can be challenging to accurately assess your calorie requirements.
 These requirements may vary depending on factors such as age, gender, weight, height, and activity level.
 Knowledge of your BMR can help you make informed decisions about your daily calorie intake to achieve and maintain a healthy weight.

-See also How many calories in avocado with milk
+See also How many calories are in sausage rolls

 Calculating your BMR involves considering various factors and utilizing specific formulas.
 These formulas estimate the number of calories your body would burn while at rest.
 The Harris-Benedict equation and the Mifflin-St Jeor equation are commonly used to calculate BMR.
 These equations take into account your age, gender, weight, and height to provide a rough estimate of your BMR.